COURSE

 DETENTION FACILITY, ASYLUM CENTER

-Walking around a prison building always evokes eerie feelings.
-The same can be said for this building; this extended space, where the complex relations between prison, asylum center, and border are rearranged, appears as a unique special zone, a weaponized landscape, and a panoramic space where people are taken in or out.
-This situation brings into question the high walls, fences, and distance of a destructive building in its relationship with the city.
-I ask myself: How are we, those of us outside, affected by all this when we pass by such a building?
-Examining the layered structure of a prison building leads us to confront both its physical and psychological dimensions, which actually seem like the struggle of the border, of being inside and being outside.
+Walking around a prison building always evokes a sense of unease.
+This feeling is no different here; this extended space, where the complex relationships between prison, asylum center, and border are rearranged, emerges as a unique special zone—a weaponized landscape and a panoramic space where people are taken in or out.
+This context raises questions about the high walls, fences, and the isolating presence of a destructive structure in its relationship with the city.
+I find myself asking: How are we, those of us outside, affected when we pass by such a building?
+Examining the layered structure of a prison compels us to confront both its physical and psychological dimensions, which seem to mirror the struggle of the border—the tension between being inside and being outside.

-The fact that this building is located on the Swiss- German border raises another question: why does Switzerland want to integrate a prison building into Germany’s urban landscape, and what does its presence create for those living around it?
-This gray area, the border line between existent and nonexistent, actually defines a line as clear as black and white, perhaps drawn with much thicker lines on behalf of Switzerland: We positioned our worst building to be close to you; we made a building that is not desirable for anyone but visible to you.
-We like our border with you as much as we like this building.
+The location of this building on the Swiss-German border provokes another question: Why does Switzerland place a prison building so close to Germany’s urban landscape, and what impact does its presence have on those living nearby?
+This gray area, the borderline between existence and nonexistence, paradoxically defines a boundary as stark as black and white—perhaps even one drawn with much thicker lines on behalf of Switzerland: We have positioned our most unwelcoming building close to you; we have created a structure undesirable to anyone but made it visible to you.
+Our border with you reflects the same sentiment as this building.

-This gray area is a non-place, an extended space where the city is ending, life is decreasing, and sounds are disappearing.
-Unlike the invisible boundary in the air, all the paradoxes, conflicts, and obstacles of this place are highly visible.
-It seems that it remains unclear for everyone here what kind of identity is attributed to this spatial organization, what kind of physical and emotional thresholds are attached, and to what extent it can be considered as belonging to the city.
-Agamben points out that one of Foucault's most persistent features is his exploration of the concrete ways in which power penetrates the bodies and lifestyles of subjects.
-Mark B. Salter adds that borders are a unique political space where both sovereignty and citizenship are exercised.
+This gray area is a non-place, an extended space where the city fades, life diminishes, and sounds fall silent.
+Unlike the invisible boundaries in the air, the paradoxes, conflicts, and obstacles of this place are starkly visible.
+It remains unclear to everyone here what kind of identity this spatial organization holds, what physical and emotional thresholds it entails, and to what extent it can truly be considered part of the city.
+Agamben highlights Foucault's enduring focus on the concrete ways power penetrates the bodies and lifestyles of subjects.
+Similarly, Mark B. Salter emphasizes that borders are unique political spaces where both sovereignty and citizenship are enacted.

 CHECKPOINT BORDER